 Check out Captaincy Guesthouse (also called Sleephere on Hostelworld)

 In my Ireland itinerary post, I mentioned that Kinlay Hostel in Galway featured everything I like in a hostel.
 It had modern ensuite bathrooms, social events, multiple common areas, free breakfast and shelves/lights/outlets at every bed.
 Kinlay Hostel is also in a very central location and every staff member I met was very friendly.
 It wasn’t voted Best Hostel in Ireland for nothing.
-This was one of my favourite hostels in UK and Europe.
+This was one of my favourite hostels in the UK and Europe.

 Check out Kinlay Hostel Galway

 I became a bit of a Wombats groupie during my Europe journey.
 Firstly, they’re named after one of the cutest Australian animals.
 Secondly, every Wombats hostel had good things in common, including bars and free welcome drinks!
 Wombats City Hostel Budapest was in the best location, while I loved the free walking tour I did from the Wombats City Hostel Vienna: Naschmarkt.

 The Wombats City Hostel in London is located about a 10-minute walk from Tower Bridge.
 I visited twice during my trip, so got quite familiar with the area.
 It’s close to two tube stations, Brick Lane and three different supermarkets.
 It had cosy common areas and the ensuite in my first dorm room was honestly the biggest bathroom I’ve seen.
 I have since heard some London hostel horror stories, so if you’re looking for a comfortable and cheap stay in London, choose Wombats.

 Check out Wombats City Hostel London